Lastjourney Blog

 Rituals to be performed after cremation in Hinduism

-One of the most virtue-based religions to be followed on earth is Hinduism.
+One of the most virtue-based religions on earth is Hinduism.
 It is believed that just like our lives, after the death of a human, the soul begins a new journey, one that is more spiritual and eternal.
-Through the process of reincarnation, the soul (atman) is born in a different body, and its form is determined by our actions (Karma) in the present life.
-A souls ultimate goal is to achieve “Moksha,” i.e liberate from the cycle of birth and rebirth.
+Through reincarnation, the soul (atman) is born in a different body, and its form is determined by our actions (Karma) in the present life.
+A soul's ultimate goal is to achieve "Moksha," i.e. liberated from the cycle of birth and rebirth.

 Due to these beliefs, numerous rituals and ceremonies must be performed so that the soul can achieve peace and embark on its new journey.
-These may vary as per what denomination the bereaved family belongs to.
+These may vary depending on the denomination of the bereaved family.

 On the 4th day after the loss, family and friends come together for the Shanti path, Rasam pagri rituals, Geeta pravachan, and more.
 The departed soul is remembered, bhajans are sung, and teachings are shared about the true nature of life.

-It is believed that the soul of the lost one is conscious of any emotions on people’s behalf.
-These rituals assist the spirit of the deceased to obtain a new body for reincarnation.
+It is believed that the soul of the lost one is conscious of any emotions on people's behalf.
+These rituals assist the deceased's spirit to obtain a new body for reincarnation.

-Considered one of the most auspicious rituals, it is believed that by immersing the ashes of the loved one in the holy rivers, the soul releases from the earthly bondage and progresses towards liberation.
+Considered one of the most auspicious rituals, immersing the ashes of a loved one in the holy rivers is believed to release the soul from earthly bondage and progress towards liberation.

-After the cremation, the remains of the deceased are collected and kept in an urn.
-They are then immersed in the holy water on the day of the last rites or the 3rd, 7th or 9th day.
+After cremation, the remains of the deceased are collected and kept in an urn.
+They are then immersed in holy water on the day of the last rites, or the 3rd, 7th, or 9th day.
 This practice is known as Asthi Visarjan.
 Families travel from across the world to Haridwar, Varanasi, Rishikesh, and other pilgrimages to conduct the holy acts.

-As per Hindu funeral beliefs, after death, the soul is still wandering on the earth to get peace, and pind daan is offered for them by the relatives.
+According to Hindu funeral beliefs, the soul is still wandering on the earth to find peace after death, and relatives offer pind daan.
 This ritual of offering circular rice balls should be performed from the 1st to the 10th day.
 However, nowadays, it is performed as a combined ritual as a 10th-day ceremony after death.

 The rituals are performed in temples of Shiva or any other deity.
-After performing the acts of Pindadaan, coconut oil is poured on the ashma and is then submerged in flowing water.
+After performing the acts of Pindadaan, coconut oil is poured on the asthma and submerged in flowing water.

-It is due to the acts performed on the 13th or the 16th-day ceremony after death that the soul progresses towards its journey.
+13th Day Cermonay is called Teheravin and Pagadi Rasam.
+Due to the acts performed on the 13th or the 16th day of the ceremony after death, the soul progresses towards its journey.
 By attaining momentum it cuts off ties from the family and starts to develop a relationship with the absolute soul.
-To mark this day all the community members, family and friends are invited for meals, sweets, and Prashad.
+To mark this day, all the community members, family and friends are invited for meals, sweets, and Prashad to know everything about the 13th-day ceremony.
+Visit the importance of the 13th-day ceremony in Hinduism

 16th Day Death Ceremony

 The body of the father is required to be burned in Hindu death ceremonies, and the children are urged to abstain from eating bananas and curd.
 The rice balls are supposed to be placed near the body, and holy water is supposed to be poured all over it.
-The holy basil leaf should also be placed on the body of the deceased.
+The sacred basil leaf should also be placed on the deceased's body.

 After the death of a father, many Hindu families celebrate the 16th day death ceremony.
-The son’s head should be shaved.
+The head should be shaved.
 To raise the mind, soul, and body, Hindu death rituals must be completed correctly.
-It is believed that doing so rightly can assist transform the nature of an object and give it a new appearance.
+It is believed that doing so rightly can assist in transforming the nature of an object and give it a new appearance.

 Your email address will not be published.
 Required fields are marked *